 Hopefully the questions below should answer any questions you have about OULES.
-If not, please E-mail our president, Lily.
+If not, please E-mail our president, Will.

 The Oxford University Light Entertainment Society (OULES) is a non-profit making group dedicated to putting on shows for those who cannot normally travel to the theatre, taking plays to special needs schools, hospitals and retirement homes.
 We are a small, informal group and aim to encourage first time actors, directors and writers.
 In other words: we put on silly plays with silly people for good reasons.